-On the Sonima Elev8d Fitness platform we will launch in January, there will be 88 different exercises incorporated into hundreds of different workouts.
+On the Sonima Elev8d Fitness platform that we launched in January, there are 88 different exercises incorporated into hundreds of different workouts.
 Among those exercises is the Elev8d Bear Crawl, and Brian Bradley, the Fitness Director for Elev8d, calls it a game-changer.
 Brian has an exuberant and infectious love of helping people improve their lives through true fitness, and he tosses that phrase “game-changer” around pretty frequently.
 But in the case of this bear crawl, he’s right.
 Ours is different, and it will make you feel different.

 Before we reveal how our bear crawl differs from others, first, a quick anatomy lesson.
 The body has eight load-bearing joints—the shoulders, the hips, the knees and the ankles.
 When those load-bearing joints are in alignment, both vertically and horizontally, the body is symmetrical and functions the way it was designed to.
 However, when one of those joints gets out of alignment, the body begins to compensate in other areas, leading to postural dysfunction, which can lead to many unwanted consequences, including a limited range of motion in your other joints.
 Most bodies become out of alignment largely because of our sedentary lifestyles.
 I won’t claim sitting is the new smoking, but I do see it as a sport that we need to train our bodies for.